-- Maintain a physically active lifestyle by offering incentives to join a local health club. - Participate in our Halloween Fun Run and our spring 'Walk for Health' activity. - Dine in our school cafeteria, which offers a wide variety of healthy foods and beverages along with piped in 'soft' music. - Select snacks if desired from our school's vending machines, which are stocked with healthy food & beverage choices recommended from the Massachusetts John Stalker 'A' List.
+- Maintain a physically active lifestyle by offering incentives to join a local health club. - Participate in ongoing health and wellness initiatives at The Guild. - Dine in our school cafeteria, which offers a wide variety of healthy foods - Select snacks if desired from our school's vending machines, which are stocked with healthy food & beverage choices recommended from the Massachusetts John Stalker 'A' List.